GameStop Logo

 Babbage, a Dallas software company, started GameStop.
 Its founders were two graduates of Harvard Business School: classmates Gary Kusin and James McCurry.
 They named their company after the scientist who developed the idea of a programmable digital computer, Charles Babbage.
 It received its current name in 1999.

-The new name carries an element of shock that attracted a lot of buyers in the beginning.
-It seems to say: stop playing – start playing for real!
+The new name carries an element of shock that initially attracted many buyers.
+It seems to say, “Stop playing—start playing for real!”
 The rebranding gradually turned into a redesign because the management wanted to use a modernized name for the logo.
-And since it contains the main meaning of the brand, it was decided not to add graphics.
+Since the name contains the main meaning of the brand, it was decided not to add graphics.
 The text plays its role.
-To emphasize the concept, the developers put two words together and colored them in different colors.
-Today there are four emblems.
+The developers combined two words to emphasize the concept and colored them differently.
+Today, there are four emblems.

 What is GameStop?